sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/RunSARLAgentJava.md

 ## Direct Access to the API of the Janus SRE

-Caution: using the API of Janus within your program is not recommended by the SARL team.
-Prefer to use the Bootstrap API.
+> **_Caution_**: Using the API of Janus within your program is not recommended by the SARL team,
+> because the API of the Janus framework is considered as private and may evolve quickly.
+> Prefer to use the Bootstrap API that is described into the previous section.